HenessA/rna_project_2023/classes/README.md

         } else {
             val = $1 + 0;  # Convert the first column to a float

+            #all the condition for the float to assign them the right class
             if (val <= -170) $1 = 0;
             else if (val <= -160 && val > -170) $1 = 1;
             else if (val <= -150 && val > -160) $1 = 2;